Bornova

-Bornova is a metropolitan district of İzmir in İzmir Province in Turkey.
-It is the third largest district in İzmir's Greater Metropolitan Area and is almost fully urbanized at the rate of 98.6 percent, with correspondingly high levels of development in terms of industry and services.
+Bornova is a municipality and district of İzmir Province, Turkey.
+Its area is 220 km2, and its population is 454,470 (2022).
+It is the third largest district in İzmir's metropolitan area and is almost fully urbanized at the rate of 98.6 percent, with correspondingly high levels of development in terms of industries and services.
 Bornova's center is situated at a distance of 8 km to the northeast of the traditional center of İzmir (Konak Square in Konak, İzmir) and 5 km from the coastline at the tip of the Gulf of İzmir to the west.
-Bornova district area is surrounded by the district areas of Manisa center and Menemen to the north, Kemalpaşa to the east, Buca to the south, and Konak and Karşıyaka to the west, where the larger part of İzmir's urban area extends.
-Bornova is home to Ege University's main campus and for many in Turkey, Bornova's name is synonymous with the university's hospital, one of the largest and foremost medical centers in western Turkey for decades.
+Bornova district area is surrounded by the district areas of Yunusemre (Manisa Province) and Menemen to the north, Kemalpaşa to the east, Buca to the south, and Konak and Karşıyaka to the west, where the larger part of İzmir's urban area extends.
+Bornova is home to Ege University's main campus and associated hospital, one of the largest and foremost medical centers in western Turkey.

 Name and origins

 During the Ottoman period, Bornova was called بیرونآباد "Birunabad", often rendered as "Bournabad" or "Bournabat" in Western sources, which is a Persian name meaning "outside village" (the Persian ābād آباد means village/city, same suffix as in the names such as Haydarabad and Islamabad).
 Although befitting a settlement slightly outside a greater metropolitan zone, that the name "Birunabad" is based on an adjective in Bornova's case, makes an association with an earlier Byzantine name more likely.
 In fact, under the Byzantine and Nicean Empires the region was called "Prinobaris" and was notable for being a source of considerable revenues for the Haghia Sophia from its attached properties here, and was for this reason alternatively known as "Hagiosophitike chora".
 As such, Birunabad, Bournabat and now Bornova could be converted forms of this name.

-The recent discovery, within the boundaries of Bornova district, of Yeşilova Höyük, on which the fieldwork continues, seems to indicate that Bornova's alluvial plain, fed by several small streams, was the site of the very first settlement by the Neolithic-Calcolithic inhabitants of the region across present-day İzmir's metropolitan area.
+The recent discovery, within the boundaries of Bornova district, of Yeşilova Höyük, on which the fieldwork continues, seems to indicate that Bornova's alluvial plain, fed by several small streams, was the site of the first settlement by the Neolithic-Calcolithic inhabitants of the region across present-day İzmir's metropolitan area.

 Administrative divisions

 The municipality of Bornova was established in 1881 and the town became a district center in 1957.
-The incumbent mayor of İzmir Greater Metropolitan Municipality, Aziz Kocaoğlu, was the mayor of Bornova before taking over his present office for the city as a whole.
+Aziz Kocaoğlu, mayor of İzmir Greater Metropolitan Municipality from 2004 to 2019, was the mayor of Bornova before taking over his office for the city as a whole.

+There are 45 neighbourhoods in Bornova District: